JJHick95/nlp_p1_chi-sea-dsc/README.md

 ## 1. Overview of NLP
 NLP allows computers to interact with text data in a structured and sensible way.
-In short, we will be breaking up series of texts into individual words (or groups of words), and isolating the words with **semantic value**.
+We will be breaking up series of texts into individual words (or groups of words), and isolating the words with **semantic value**.
 We will then compare texts with similar distributions of these words, and group them together.

-In this section, we will discuss some steps and approaches to common text data analytic procedures.
-In other words, with NLP, computers are taught to understand human language, its meaning and sentiments.
+In this section, we will discuss some steps and approaches to common data analytic procedures for text to learn how computers can understand human language, its meaning and sentiments.
 Some of the applications of natural language processing are:

 - Chatbots
 - Speech recognition and audio processing
 - Classifying documents